Skip to Content

 Three types of AI agents are emerging, each reshaping retail in different ways.

 • Third-party “objective” agents: Platforms such as Perplexity, ChatGPT, and Gemini crawl vendor sites, aggregate listings, compare prices, read reviews, and recommend products.
 More consumers are starting with these agents for easy, comprehensive research.
-In fact, according to according to estimates from Similarweb, a digital marketing intelligence company, shopping referrals from ChatGPT have swelled across countries, growing more than seven times in the US in the past year alone.
+In fact, according to according to estimates from Similarweb, a digital marketing intelligence company, shopping referrals from ChatGPT have more than doubled in the US, France, UK, and Germany over the past year.

 • On-site retailer agents: Some retailers are developing proprietary AI assistants to enhance discovery and conversion within their ecosystems.
-For example, Amazon’s on-site conversational shopping assistant Rufus helps customers research and compare products, and it answers product-specific questions.
-Amazon projects it will boost annual sales by an extra $10 billion.
-Magalu, the Brazilian electronics giant, is launching “Lu” within WhatsApp just in time for the holiday season.
-Lu recommends products, processes payment, and optimizes for delivery and service evaluation.
+For example, Amazon’s Rufus helps customers research and compare products, and it answers product-specific questions.
+Amazon estimates that Rufus helped generate nearly $12 billion in incremental annualized sales last year.
+In its first quarter earnings, the retailer shared that monthly active Rufus users were up 115% and were 60% more likely to complete a purchase.
+Magalu, the Brazilian electronics giant, launched Lu within WhatsApp to recommend products, process payment, and optimize for delivery and service evaluation.
 These agents have the added advantage of collecting proprietary retailer data, such as return rates and reasons, expert reviews, and longer-term purchase history.

 Of these models, third-party agents pose the greatest immediate threat to the traditional retailer-shopper and retailer-advertiser relationships.
 The dilemma is real: On one hand, agents can expand reach and reduce customer acquisition costs.
 If competitors open up, retailers that hold back could lose visibility and relevance.
 On the other hand, retailers that engage without a differentiated value proposition and the ability to compel direct consumer traffic risk disintermediation and commoditization.